David Rockefeller: Later career

 Rockefeller's will requires his estate, once assets are liquidated, to donate over $700 million to various non-profits, including Rockefeller University, the Museum of Modern Art and Harvard.
 The largest donation will be either $250 million or the remaining balance of the estate that will fund the launch of the David Rockefeller Global Development Fund.

 Internationalist conspiracy

 Throughout his life, Rockefeller was accused of being part of an internationalist conspiracy seeking to undermine the interests of the United States and promote a more unified global order.
-One of Rockefeller's most prominent accusers was Georgia Congressman Lawrence Patton McDonald, who in the 1975 book, The Rockefeller Files, wrote:
+One of Rockefeller's most prominent accusers was Georgia Congressman Larry McDonald, who in the 1975 book, The Rockefeller File, wrote: